Divorce Mediation Services

 Is Carol my mediator and attorney?

-Carol Delzer is a licensed California attorney, and Certified Family Law Specialist, however, in the role of mediator she is not acting as an attorney for either party nor is she acting as an attorney for both parties.
+Carol Delzer is a licensed California attorney, however, in the role of mediator she is not acting as an attorney for either party nor is she acting as an attorney for both parties.
 Instead, it is her role as mediator is to provide each party, in the presence of the other, with the information necessary to allow them to make informed decisions regarding legal issues.
 She will also prepare all the paperwork and file it with the court, so you never have to go to court.

 Do I need an attorney?